Information for 2026/2027 entry

-We plan to offer a programme of study for up to 40 students who are electively home schooled for the 2025/26 academic year.
-Due to high interest, this provision will only be offered to students born between 1st September 2009 and 31st August 2010 (Year 11).
+We plan to offer a programme of study for a limited number of students who are Electively Home Schooled for the 2026/27 academic year.
+Due to high interest, this provision will only be offered to students born between 1st September 2010 and 31st August 2011 (Year 11).
 The programme will be a one-year, part time offer.
 The curriculum of study we offer will ensure students can progress to successful post-16 education including Lowestoft Sixth Form.

 Students will be selected carefully for this provision to ensure they will benefit from the programme, can meet the academic requirements to achieve GCSEs within one year and that they align fully with the college expectations of behaviour.

-The application window for the 2025/26 programme will be open from Monday 24th February to 12noon on Monday 31st March.
-Applications after this date will not be considered.
+The application window for the 2026/27 programme will be open from Monday 23rd February and returned by 12noon on Friday 27th March.

 All applicants will be subject to a robust selection and interview process before being considered for a place.